 According to the National Institutes of Health (NIH), about one in six to seven men will be subject to a diagnosis of prostate cancer at some point in their life.
-Most of them will have surgery to treat their cancer.

-About the most devastating news for a man is a diagnosis of prostate cancer.
+One of the most devastating news for a man is a diagnosis of prostate cancer.

-Most men scheduled to have their prostates removed are unaware that the surgery may have little positive effect on their lifespan and a significant negative effect on both sexual ability and quality of life.
+Most men scheduled to have their prostates removed are unaware that the surgery may have a little positive effect on their lifespan and a significant negative effect on both sexual ability and quality of life.

 Every man for whom surgery is recommended should get opinions from several doctors or organizations that have no investment in the outcome.

 An organization that provides expert professional advice to men with prostate cancer is the Prostate Cancer Research Institute (https://pcri.org/).

-In addition, all prostate surgery carries with it the likelihood of severe long-term side effects, particularly in the area of sexual performance and continence.
+In addition, all prostate surgery carries with it the likelihood of severe long-term side effects.
+This is particularly true in the area of sexual performance and continence.

 A 2012 study in the New England Journal of Medicine found that adverse events within thirty days after surgery occurred in 21.4 percent of men, including one death.
-1

 Today, the most common surgery for prostate cancer is a radical prostatectomy.
 There are several variations of this surgery that involve the approach and implementation.